colinnielsen/StakingLove/README.md

-## Stakings
+## LoveStaking

-**Stakings is a optomized, wrote mainly in assembly smartcontract for universal ERC721 staking and ERC20 reward claming**
+**LoveStaking is an optomized, written mainly in assembly smart contract for universal ERC721 staking and ERC20 reward claming**

 ### Build